jflaga/jflaga.github.io/_posts/2023/2023-09-30-a-good-rule-when-using-AutoMapper-10da79a.md

 ---
-title: "A good rule on how to use AutoMapper"
+title: "A good rule when using AutoMapper"
 excerpt: ""
 date: 2023-09-30 12:00:00 AM UTC
 date_last_modified: